ham-radio-software/drats2/README.md

 ### drats_kivy

-This is code specific to the Kivi coding.
-Kivi can provide support for an android port, which has been desired.
+This is code specific to the Kivy coding.
+Kivy can provide support for an android port, which has been desired.

 Building an android project on Kivy has some challenges to set up.

+### drats_text

+This is for plain-text and "ANSI" terminals.
+The reasons for this module is to assist in automated testing of D-Rats modules that is harder to do with GUI clients.

 ### drats_tk